atoy3731/aws-howdypartner-demo/README.md

 ### Kubewarden: Policy Enforcement

-Kubewarden is Rancher's policy enforcement offering, to give developer's full control over
+Kubewarden is Rancher's policy enforcement offering, to give developer's full control over what requests get through to the Kubernetes API.

 ## Carbide